Stacey Campbell staceycampbell@yahoo.com

 William Henry Charles Griffin's forged parental consent to the AIF.

-Rachel and William's oldest son, William ("Bill") Henry Charles Griffin, as with many young men of the time, was extremely eager to fight in the AIF in WWI.
+Rachel and William's oldest son, William ("Will") Henry Charles Griffin, as with many young men of the time, was extremely eager to fight in the AIF in WWI.
 Young men 18 and older and under the age of 21 were required to provide consent letters from both parents before they were allowed to enlist in the AIF.
 When he turned 18, William enlisted in the AIF against the wishes of Rachel, but with the written consent of his father, William Griffin.
-Bill had his sister, my grandmother Evelina, who was three years younger than him, forge Rachel's consent.
+Will had his sister, my grandmother Evelina, who was three years younger than him, forge Rachel's consent.
 The AIF accepted and filed the consent letter (see right) and William departed Melbourne on the Nestor on 10 September 1917 for England.

 William Griffin's Final Years

-William Griffin mostly lived in a cottage, "Hokitika Cottage", in Warburton, Victoria following his separation from Rachel.
-Correspondence between William and the AIF regarding his son has been scanned and is available online, and he is living in Warburton during and after the war years.
+William Griffin lived in a cottage, "Hokitika Cottage", in Warburton, Victoria following his separation from Rachel.
+Correspondence between William and the AIF regarding his son has been scanned and is available online, and he was living in Warburton during and after the war years.
 Family oral history is that he became very religious and was involved with the Seventh Day Adventist colony in Warburton.

 William Griffin Death Certificate.